Brimstone (missile): Russo-Ukrainian War

-On 22 November, the UK has started supplying Brimstone 2 missiles to Ukraine.
+On 22 November 2022, the UK has started supplying Brimstone 2 missiles to the Armed Forces of Ukraine.
 Brought into service in 2016 it has double the range of the first Brimstone.
 It has an inertial navigation system and can get to an area on autopilot before choosing targets autonomously.
-However it is still being fired by trucks which reduce its range compared to air launched versions since a ground launched missile lacks "an aircraft's speed and altitude".
+However it is still being fired by trucks which reduce its range compared to air launched versions since a ground launched missile lacks "an aircraft's speed and altitude" - as a converted multiple rocket launcher system.
+A number of Wolfram vehicles, based on an extended 6x6 Supacat chassis with an 8 pack Brimstone MLRS launcher, were delivered to the AFU in 2023.

+On August 23, 2023, a Brimstone-2 missile fired from a Ukrainian boat destroyed a Russian S-400 missile site in Cape Tarkhankut in western Crimea.